-Shantay Legans, a former point guard for winning basketball programs in high school and college, enters his fifth season as an assistant basketball coach for the Eagles in the 2015-16 school year.
+Shantay Legans, a former point guard for winning basketball programs in high school and college, begins his sixth season as an assistant basketball coach for the Eagles in the 2015-16 school year.
 Following the 2014-15 season, he was also given the additional title of associate head coach.

 Legans assists in recruiting, scouting and game preparation for the Eagles, as well as on-the-floor coaching and the development of EWU’s backcourt players.
 He helped coach Eastern to a 26-9 record overall, Big Sky Conference regular season and tournament titles and a NCAA Tournament appearance in the 2014-15 season.

 While at Eastern, he has helped developed a trio of All-Big Sky Conference guards in Glen Dean, Cliff Colimon and Tyler Harvey.
 Dean was the league’s Freshman of the Year in 2010 and an All-BSC guard in 2011; Colimon earned first-team all-league and All-Big Sky Conference Tournament honors as a senior in 2012.